JacTravel

 JacTravel is a leading European Destination Management Company (DMC).
 JacTravel provides groups and Tailormade FIT products and services to the international travel trade including accommodation, transportation, attractions, catering, and guided touring.
-Long term specialists in England, Scotland, Wales, and the Island of Ireland, in recent years JacTravel has expanded it's offer into France and key destinations in mainland Europe.
+Long term specialists in England, Scotland, Wales, and the Island of Ireland, in recent years JacTravel has expanded its offer into France and key destinations in mainland Europe.

 In August 2017, the company was acquired by Webjet and folded into WebBeds.

 History

 The company was founded in 1975 by Jack Coronna.

 In June 2014, JacTravel was acquired by Vitruvian Partners, a private equity firm.

 In March 2015, JacTravel acquired TotalStay Group.

 In August 2017, JacTravel was acquired by Webjet.